sanderroosendaal/ReactNativeRowsandall/README.md

 # react-native-rowsandall-api

-a API integration with rowsandall for Reat Native
+a API integration with rowsandall for React Native

 ## Installation